renovatebot/renovate/docs/usage/key-concepts/automerge.md

 ### Overriding global automerge

-You might have setup a global configuration in a `.github` repository, that has a `renovate.json` file that turns on automerge for certain dependencies.
+You might have set up a global configuration in a `.github` repository, that has a `renovate.json` file that turns on automerge for certain dependencies.
 It does not matter where you've put the global config, the important point in this example is that you're extending from a global config that's somewhere else.
 For this example we'll assume you put your config in a repository on GitHub, called `.github`.